TEACHER ROLE SUMMARY

 - Action Taking: Steps out of one's comfort zone to courageously bring ideas to life.

-- Self-Discipline: Responds positively to challenges with measured reflection, growth mindset,
+- Self-Discipline: Responds positively to challenges with measured reflection, growth mindset, resilience and optimism.

 - Creativity: Generates innovative ideas and questions and builds upon those of others

 Leadership is not a position or status that a selective group of people earn, whether by the virtue of their economic or social position in society or their innate demeanor or personality.
 At UWC ISAK Japan, we believe that leadership is a practice.
 This practice is integrated into our curriculum, and we believe that with practice, individuals can grow and integrate the essential skills of leadership.